 Non-residents are subject to taxation only on the net value of a limited number of Dutch assets, including the following:

 - Dutch real estate not used as the primary residence.

-- Profits rights unrelated to shares or an employment.
+- Profit rights unrelated to shares or an employment relationship.

 Please note that in the Netherlands a dividend withholding tax (WHT) of 15% applies.
 Resident taxpayers use the withholding as a tax credit on their income tax that is levied in box 3.
 For non-resident taxpayers, the withholding would be the final levy applied in the Netherlands.